maya-mp/377_Final_Project/README.md

 Install country-code-lookup
    $ npm install country-code-lookup
 ### How to run your application on a server
+Once all dependencies are installed, use command line argument npm start then go live on your browser.
+From there, you should be good to use our website and retrieve all necessary data.

 ### How to run any tests we have written for our software
 To test our voice command feature, try the page navigation feature.
 Simplly say "navigate to _" and the page you'd like to redirect to from the homepage.